The magical properties of a precious metal 30 times rarer than gold

 Báo Khoa học và Đời sống•30/04/2025

 1. Platinum is 30 times rarer than gold.
 While gold has been mined and used for thousands of years, platinum has only been widely known since the 18th century.
-Platinum reserves on Earth are extremely low, making it one of the rarest precious metals.
+Platinum reserves on Earth are extremely small, making it one of the rarest precious metals.
 Photo: Pinterest.

-2. Platinum was once mistaken for a low-quality form of silver.
+2. Platinum was once mistaken for a poorer form of silver.
 When Europeans first discovered platinum in South America in the 16th century, they called it “platina” – meaning “little silver” – and thought it was worthless, often throwing it away as waste in gold mines.
 Photo: Pinterest.

 3. Platinum is extremely durable and corrosion-resistant.
 This metal does not oxidize, does not rust, and has excellent heat resistance.
 Therefore, platinum is often used in applications that require high durability and stability, such as medical equipment or aircraft engines.
 Photo: Pinterest.